stadt-karlsruhe/open-data-dashboard/docs/configuration/dashboards.en.md

 !!! warning
     Dashboards in their current form are a **proof-of-concept (POC) implementation**.
-    Certainly, not all edge-cases are covered and the configuration is not particularly beginner-friendly.
+    Not all edge-cases are covered and the configuration is not particularly beginner-friendly.
     Make sure you are well-familiar with the `Open Data Dashboard` before configuring.

 Dashboards can be used to display multiple resources related to a single topic on one page.